Analysis | Trump confirms he wanted to assassinate Assad. In 2018, he denied it was even considered.

 Trump is now confirming what he claims was “fiction” was actually very accurate.
 But as is often the case with Trump, it’s still not clear what is the truth.

 Trump in 2018, after all, wasn’t the only one offering something amounting to a denial.
-So, too, did then-United Nations ambassador Nikki Haley.
+So, too, did then-United Nations Ambassador Nikki Haley.

 “I have the pleasure of being privy to those conversations … and I have not once heard the president talk about assassinating Assad,” Haley said at the time.

 It’s theoretically possible such discussions occurred after the September 2018 denials, but Mattis resigned in December of that year.
 And in the intervening three months, there were no new chemical weapons attacks by the Assad government.
-Trump was also moving to withdraw from Syria at this time -- a decision which led to Mattis’s resignation.
+Trump was also moving to withdraw from Syria at this time — a decision that led to Mattis’s resignation.

-The White House had good reason to deny such plans in 2018: Even planning such an operation as a contingency would be highly questionable, given its impact in a volatile region -- a fact that reinforces the dicey nature of what Tuesday decided to confirm Tuesday morning.
-But after all that went into denying it, we just needed Woodward to publish another book for Trump to give an entirely different version of events.
+The White House had good reason to deny such plans in 2018: Even planning such an operation as a contingency would be highly questionable, given its impact in a volatile region — a fact that reinforces the dicey nature of what Trump decided to confirm Tuesday morning.
+But after all that went into Trump’s denial, we just needed Woodward to publish another book for Trump to give an entirely different version of events.

 And it sure undermines Trump’s efforts to cast Woodward as the one who can’t be trusted.